 - Speech: hear and speak to consumers by filtering noise, identifying speakers, and understanding intent

-- Language: process text and learn how to recognise what consumers want
+- Language: process text and learn how to recognize what consumers want

 - Knowledge: map complex information and data to solve specific tasks